 - Minimum cumulative GPA of 3.0.
-All grades earned at all schools attended are calculated in the admission grade point average; - All non-nursing course prerequisites must be completed with a grade of C or better prior to enrollment; - At time of application submission, applicants must have completed and/or have enrollment verification to support completion of the required non-nursing prerequisite courses.
-A minimum of 40 credit hours of the required non-nursing prerequisite courses (60 hours total), including completion of at least three of the five required science courses: Chemistry with lab (4 hours), Anatomy & Physiology I (4 hours), Anatomy & Physiology II (4 hours), Microbiology with lab (4 hours), and Pathophysiology (3 hours); - Completion of the TEAS (Test of Essential Academic Skills) V (or most current) examination with a minimal proficiency level in all the following areas: Reading, Math, Science, English and Language usage; - Grades earned in science core courses Chemistry, Anatomy & Physiology I, Anatomy & Physiology II, Microbiology, and Pathophysiology are required to have a minimal GPA of 2.75.
+All grades earned at all schools attended are calculated in the admission grade point average; - All non-nursing course prerequisites must be completed with a grade of C or better prior to enrollment; Preference will be given to applicants without dropped and/or repeated courses. - At time of application submission, applicants must have completed and/or have enrollment verification to support completion of the required non-nursing prerequisite courses.
+A minimum of 48 credit hours of the required non-nursing prerequisite courses (60 hours total), including completion of at least four of the five science courses: Chemistry with lab (4 hours), Anatomy & Physiology I (4 hours), Anatomy & Physiology II (4 hours), Microbiology with lab (4 hours), and Pathophysiology (3 hours);

+- Pathophysiology must be one of the four science courses completed to be eligible to apply. - Grades earned in science core courses Chemistry, Anatomy & Physiology I, Anatomy & Physiology II, Microbiology, and Pathophysiology are required to have a minimal GPA of 2.75.
 Consideration is given for repetition of science courses; and - Letter of academic good standing if prior enrollment in nursing program.